HenrikDK/yamlr/README.md

 Yamlr whether or not that node must exist.
 By default every node is required.
 Example: `str(required=False)`

 You can also require that an optional value is not `None` by using the `none` keyword.
-By default Yamale will accept `None` as a valid value for a key that's not required.
+By default Yamlr will accept `None` as a valid value for a key that's not required.
 Reject `None` values with `none=False` in any validator.
 Example: `str(required=False, none=False)`.

 Some validators take keywords and some take arguments, some take both.
 For instance the `enum()`